DigiBP/AS24TeamPulse/README.md

 ### Database ⛁

 For this project, the medical billing and insurance management system designed specifically for the Swiss healthcare environment is represented by three tables, which are shown in [SQLite tables](#databases).
 The first table on the left is the Medication table, which stores details about medications, including a unique identifier (GTIN), manufacturer, description, substances, public price, and a drug abuse risk indicator.
 Using the GTIN number, the Invoice table in the middle links to the Medication table.
 This table records invoice data such as a unique invoice ID, an insurance number, a drug identifier, the date, the biller's email and the total amount.
-The Client table on the right is linked to the Invoice table via the insurance number and holds information about the client, including first and last name, address details, email and a risk score.
+The Client table on the right is linked to the Invoice table via the insurance number and holds information about the client, including first and last name, address details, email, and a risk score.

 <figure id = "databases">
   <img src="images/databases.png" alt="Screenshot of generated databases">